frioleraa/frioleraa/README.md

 <p align="center">🦉 ⋆｡°✩ 🦉 ⋆｡°✩ 🦉</p>

-## 🌸 ✧ dear diary...
+## 🌸 ✧ dear people on the internet...

-hi… i'm owlyn.
+heyaaa.. i'm owlyn.
-i'm just starting my journey into coding, coming from a background in microbiology and slowly finding my place in bioinformatics.

-i've always been curious about how things work — from robotics back in fifth grade to now finally taking the step into code for real.

-these days, i'm learning, exploring, and trying to build things that are not just cool, but actually useful — for myself and maybe for others too ✧
+i'm just starting my journey into coding, coming from a background in microbiology and slowly trying to finding my place in the world of code. i've always been curious about how things work — from robotics back in fifth grade to now finally taking the step into code for real. these days, i'm learning, exploring, and trying to build things that are not just cool, but actually useful — for myself and maybe for others too ✧

 ---